bcorfman/arcade_actions/docs/prd.md

 ### Examples in Codebase

 For concrete examples of these principles in action, see:
-- `actions/move.py` - BoundedMove class refactoring
+- `actions/move.py` - BoundedMove and WrappedMove class refactoring
-- `tests/test_bounce_fix.py` - Test cases for proper interface usage